rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

                                             UROS2QoS::Default,
                                             LoopPublisher);

-UpdateMessage method do a simillar things as Non Loop Publisher.
+UpdateMessage method does similar things as a non-loop publisher.
-Since loop publisher will call Publish() method automatically, you just needs to create and set msg.
+Since the loop publisher automatically calls the "Publish()" method, you only need to create and set the message.

 .. code-block:: C++